 When you breed your mare, there’s a good chance that you will use artificial insemination.
-AQHA’s “Artificial Insemination with Cooled Shipped Semen” DVD gives you a step-by-step look at the procedures for this popular breeding method.
+AQHA’s "Artificial Insemination Fact Sheet" gives you a look at the procedures for this popular breeding method.
 Be prepared during breeding season.
-AQHA members get a discount!

 - Vaginal contamination from air or feces

 - Difficulty foaling (resulting in rectal tears, etc.)

 “If I have a mare that’s constantly dealing with infection and fluid in her uterus, the first thing I check is whether or not she needs a Caslick’s, based on her conformation,” says Dr. LeBlanc.

 Causes of Poor Reproductive Conformation Many factors can cause poor reproductive conformation.
 Perhaps the most common relate to physical changes in the mare that occur over time, due to aging and/or the number and size of a mare’s foals.

 - With age, and after carrying several foals, the broad ligaments that maintain stability in the uterus stretch, dropping the uterus further down into the abdomen.

 - “If a mare has a large foal, then the uterus drops lower and eventually does not snap back, especially if the mare has had a lot of big and heavy foals.

 You may have to search far and wide to find the right stallion for your mare.
 Once you find Mr. Right, will you choose to ship your mare or the semen for breeding?
 AQHA's "Artificial Insemination Fact Sheet" helps you make that decision by presenting you with all the facts.